MarathonLabs/marathon/docs/docs/cloud.md

   -derivedDataPath ./build
 ```

-Be sure to note the relative paths of applications, as they will be required for running the tests.
-In the context of our example, involving the `debug` build, these files can be located at the following paths:
+Note the relative paths of applications, as they will be required for running the tests.
+In the context of our example and `debug` build, these files can be located at the following paths:

 - Application: `/home/john/sample/build/Build/Products/Debug-iphonesimulator/sample.app`
 - Test APK: `/home/john/sample/build/Build/Products/Debug-iphonesimulator/sampleUITests-Runner.app`